ohnickmoy/Pyramid_Frontend/README.md

 Before you begin, ensure you have met the following requirements:
 * You have installed the latest version of 'expo client' since that's what this project was built on.
 * You have a `Mac` machine.
 This project was built on `macOS Mojave 10.14.6`
+* If you're running on a `Mac` machine, be sure to have XCode installed to run the iOS simulator

 ## Under the Hood Stuff